fanweng/cpp-programming/knowledge-base/concepts/README.md

 ## `struct` vs. `class`

+Both can have a mixture of `public`, `protected`, and `private` members and member functions, and can use inheritance.

+The only difference is `struct` members are `public` by default, while `class` are `private`.

+In real practice, it is recommended to:
-Use `struct` for passive objects with public access (default), don't declare methods in it.
++ use `struct` for passive objects with plain old data (like in C), don't declare methods in it

-Use `class` for active objects with default private access members, implementing getters/setters and other methods in it.
++ use `class` for active objects with members of different access levels, implementing getters/setters and other methods in it.

 ## Classes and Objects